 5. In the Import Wizard, make sure the column headers match the data below them.

-If the file has loaded successfully, you will get a success message and be able to see the newly scheduled tasks in your backoffice.
-If there were any errors, you will be able to download the file that only contains errors so you can easily fix them.
-Keep in mind, however, that even if there is only one mistake in your, no visits will be scheduled, so you have to fix it in your original file, and not the one you download from Repsly where the mistakes are listed.
+If the file has loaded successfully, you will get a success message and see the newly scheduled tasks in your backoffice.
+If there were any errors, you would be able to download the file that only contains errors so you can easily fix them.
+However, keep in mind that even if there is only one mistake in your, no visits will be scheduled, so you have to fix it in your original file, not the one you download from Repsly, where the mistakes are listed.

 Task type cannot be empty